How to Calculate Time on Failure to Determine Applications

 The purpose of this period is to exclude any time taken by the applicant in carrying out a request for advertising.
 Therefore the period between when the Council requests advertising from the applicant until the date that the last notice was given (being the date of when a letter was sent out, a sign erected on the land or notice published in the newspaper) is not included in the count of elapsed time.

-This last period has been subject to a recent Red Dot Decision which provides further clarification to applicants as many Councils are carrying out advertising themselves rather than requesting applicants to do it.
-In National Property Group Pty Ltd v Manningham CC (Red Dot) [2018] VCAT 313 (9 March 2018) the tribunal first had to determine if the application had been made prematurely.
+This last period has been subject to a Red Dot Decision which provides further clarification to applicants as many Councils are carrying out advertising themselves rather than requesting applicants to do it.
+In National Property Group Pty Ltd v Manningham CC (Red Dot) [2018] VCAT 313 (9 March 2018), the tribunal first had to determine if the application had been made prematurely.
 The applicant contended that more than 60 days had elapsed, but the Council calculated that only 43 days had elapsed.
 The difference in the calcuations related to how the notice period was applied.
 The Tribunal found that because the Council carried out advertising itself and just requested the applicant to pay, there were no days during that notice period that should be excluded from the elapsed days calculation.
 Therefore the application to VCAT was not premature.
-In it’s findings the Tribunal noted that this is consistent with the intention behind this appeal type.
-As much as anything the section is a measure of the Council’s efficiency.
+In its findings, the Tribunal noted that this is consistent with the intention behind this appeal type.
+As much as anything, the section is a measure of the Council’s efficiency.
 As the Council did not require the applicant to carry out advertising, there was no delay from the applicant.
 The time during this period was under the control of the Council and therefore should be counted for the purposes of determining the number of elapsed days.
-This recent VCAT decision is very useful in clearing up some of the confusion that surrounds determining the elapsed time and will hopefully make things clearer for both applicants and Councils.
+This VCAT decision has been useful in clearing up some of the confusion that surrounds determining the elapsed time and will hopefully make things clearer for both applicants and Councils.